 This excellent restaurant inside the Royal Festival Hall is divided into grill and fine-dining sections by a large bar .
 The decor is...

 Standing 135m high in a fairly flat city, the London Eye affords views 25 miles in every direction, weather permitting.
+Interactive tablets provide great information (in six languages) about landmarks as they come up in the skyline.
 Each rotation takes a gracefully slow 30 minutes.
-The Eye draws 3.5 million visitors annually; at peak times (July, August and school holidays) it may seem like they are all in the queue with you.
-Save money and shorten queues by buying tickets online, or cough up an extra £10 to showcase your fast-track swagger.
-Alternatively, visit before 11am or after 3pm to avoid peak density.
+At peak times (July, August and school holidays) it may seem like you'll spend more time in the queue than in the capsule however.
+Save time and money by buying tickets online.